 Requirements: Set up of Privacy Controls requires Administrator rights.

 Initially each user that connects to Ebsta is assigned to an Ebsta Team based on their Salesforce Profile.
 The privacy of the information shared through Ebsta is determined by Teams.
 Privacy Controls set the permissions for information sharing within and across Teams.
-Teams can have visibility of information from just their own mailbox(es), across their team, multiple teams or across all connected users.
+Teams can have visibility of information from just their own mailbox, from the mailboxes of their team or multiple teams.

 A typical configuration would share emails across multiple collaborative teams of peers such as sales and customer success whist delivering contact sharing across the organisation.
 At the same time c-level resources would have visibility of emails from all teams without sharing their emails with subordinates.